PeCatch-Artifact/PeCatch-Artifact/README.md

     source code of PeCatch
 - ```results``` folder:
     - ```result.xlsx```:
-        the results of PeCatch, Slither, GasSaver and python-solidity-optimizer
+        the results of PeCatch, Slither, GasSaver and python-solidity-optimizer and 14 opcode sequences of compiler issues
-    - ```gas impact-bugs``` folder: patches of the 8 bugs used to calculate gas impact.
 - ```chaindata-analyzer```:
     source code of analyzing EVM transaction traces
 - ```MadMax```: